Immigrant detainee dies in ICE custody

 "ICE is firmly committed to the health and welfare of all those in its custody and is undertaking a comprehensive agency-wide review of this incident, as it does in all such cases," immigration authorities said in their statement announcing Jimenez's death.
 "Fatalities in ICE custody, statistically, are exceedingly rare and occur at a fraction of the rate of the U.S. detained population as a whole."

-Jimenez had been in ICE custody since March, the agency said.
-He was convicted of motor vehicle theft in January, according to ICE.
+Jimenez had been in ICE custody since March.
+The agency said it issued a detainer for him after he was convicted of motor vehicle larceny in Wake County, North Carolina, in January.

+Officials at the detention center placed Jimenez in isolation on April 27 after he jumped over a rail from the second floor to the first floor of the facility, according to Danny Jackson, special agent in charge of the Georgia Bureau of Investigation.

+The local sheriff asked the state agency to investigate, Jackson said.
+Investigators do not suspect foul play, he said.

-Word of his death sparked swift criticism from immigrant rights activists, who have long decried conditions at the detention center.
+Word of Jimenez's death sparked swift criticism from immigrant rights activists, who have long decried conditions at the detention center.

 On Twitter, Project South Advocacy Director Azadeh Shahshahani called Jimenez's death a "horrific tragedy that could have been prevented."